CringleBingle/Sudoku-Solver/README.md

 # Sudoku-Solver
-Solves a 9x9 sudoku puzzle

-User can input the board or program automatically takes one from sudokuweb.org
+Solves a 9x9 sudoku puzzle.
+User can input the board or program automatically takes one from sudokuweb.org.

-Things I learned in this project:
+## What I learnt:

-1.Effective use of algorithms in python
+- Effective use of algorithms in python

-2.Web scraping using the selenium module
+- Web scraping using the selenium module